 Now, instead of just catering to “seafood lovers” as the tour’s original name suggested, meat eaters can join as well with tasty beef and pork substitutions in lieu of the tour’s default fish and shellfish options.
-Substitutions include the famous korean beef bulgogi taco from Garbo’s Grill, an authentic cuban sandwich made with ham and roast pork, and Bagatelle’s decadent mac and cheese sans the lobster.
+Substitutions include the famous Korean beef bulgogi taco from Garbo’s Grill, an authentic cuban sandwich made with ham and roast pork, and Bagatelle’s decadent mac and cheese sans the lobster.

 “This tour gives more visitors a chance to eat and explore Key West like a local, and for locals to see their island in a new light.
-Our goal is to preserve recipes & stories from our past that are harder to find today, and to showcase Key West regional seafood & specialties like Key West pink shrimp, spiny lobster, and, as always, key lime pie!” says Analise Smith, Founder and Director of Key West Food Tours.
+Our goal is to preserve recipes & stories from our past that are harder to find today, and to showcase Key West regional seafood & specialties like Key West pink shrimp, spiny lobster, and as always, key lime pie!” said Analise Smith, Founder and Director of Key West Food Tours.